-- for appointing the Match Committee; and
+- for appointing the Special Events Committee; and

 - for appointing individuals or sub-committees to assist in carrying out its responsibilities.

 - The Bowls Vice-President assists the President in addressing all bowling related matters.

 - The Secretary is responsible for the minutes of the BMC, correspondence, liaison and bowls membership registers.

-- The Bowls Co-ordinator is responsible for the management and control of all social and competition play (excludes Club Championships, Club representative games and barefoot bowls) on the Bowling Greens.
+- The Bowls Co-ordinator is responsible for the management and control of all social and competition play (excluding Club Championships, Club representative games and barefoot bowls) on the Bowling Greens.
 Volunteer coordinators will assist the Bowls Coordinator.

 PART 2: COMMITTEES

-The Match Committee shall:
+The Special Events Committee shall:

 - develop proposals for additional events or activities and make recommendations to the BMC;